-For the SF novella I’m working on, like most works of fiction, there needs to be a source of conflict, and there’s no better source of conflict than a recognizable villain.
+For good SF, like most works of fiction, there needs to be a source of conflict, and there’s no better source of conflict than a recognizable villain.

 It’s important to have bad guys who don’t sound like something out of silly 1980s animated toy commercials.

-Suthidruu are essentially a race of clergy, whose society is based upon the number nine for religious symbology purposes, who worship a group of remote, godlike entities known in their theology as the Nine Who are One, who artificially evolved, or uplifted them, from worm-like colony organisms billions of years ago into intelligent beings to serve as priests and enforcers of the ancient and now defunct Grand Civilization and Empire.
+Suthidruu are essentially a priestly species, who worship a group of remote, godlike entities known in their theology as the Nine who are One, who artificially evolved, or uplifted them, from worm-like colony organisms billions of years ago into intelligent beings to serve as priests and enforcers of the ancient and now defunct Grand Civilization and Empire.

-Suthidruu physiology is also based on the number nine as is their religious symbology: with three sets of nine tentacular limbs — 9 limbs for eating and speaking, 9 limbs with sensory clusters for smell, sight and hearing, and 9 limbs to serve variously as arms or legs depending on posture and whim.
+Suthidruu physiology is based on the number nine as is their religious symbology: with three sets of nine tentacular limbs: 9 limbs for eating and speaking, 9 limbs with sensory clusters for smell, sight and hearing, and 9 limbs to serve variously as arms or legs depending on posture and whim.

 Having been uplifted as clergy, the species has a strong tendency for fanaticism, and for most purposes possesses only the emotion of love.